Bachelor of Science in Chemistry

 The Washington Center Experience

-Alvernia students have an opportunity to earn college credit by spending a semester or summer in Washington, D.C. where they serve as interns in a congressional office, government agency, major corporation, newspaper or news network, or agencies devoted to legal affairs, international relations, or business and economics.
-They also may intern with one of several non-profit groups dealing with the environment, women’s issues, the arts, education, science, or labor relations among others.
-Participants are customarily juniors or seniors who have achieved grade point averages of 2.5 or better and who have the endorsement of the appropriate academic area.
-In addition to their internship, students select one seminar dealing with the arts and humanities, communication, public policy, the legal system, business, and government.
-Interested students should see their academic advisor.
+Alvernia students have an opportunity to earn college credit by spending a semester or summer in Washington, D.C. where they serve as interns in a patent office, government agency such as the ATF or FBI, They also may intern with one of several non-profit groups dealing with the environment, women’s issues, the arts, education, science, or labor relations among others.

 Get to Know Your Faculty